Academic Appointment, Performance and Promotion Policy (MPF1299)

 Terms of Reference

-UAPC will provide the advice to the Provost, in relation to academic positions and appointments and confirmations and promotions, as required by the Human Resources Delegations in the Vice-Chancellor's Delegations Manual, and such other advice as the Provost may require or request.
+UAPC will provide the advice to the Provost, in relation to academic positions and appointments and confirmations and promotions, and such other advice as the Provost may require or request.

 UAPC will also: